1–4 SEPTEMBER, 2026

 How could relocalised practices & infrastructure, governance arrangements, and socio-cultural meanings that support local food systems thrive in the face of multiple current and future inter-related challenges?
 What are the most pressing challenges, and how can LFS be future-proofed against them?

 The conference is placing special attention on discussing evidence and theory that increase our understanding of where localised food systems are now, their status in different parts of the world, and how to future-proof them.
-By doing so, the 11th edition of this conference seeks to strengthen dialogues across academia, policy, and civil society, and youth groups with the aim of imagining and working towards plural futures in which localised food systems can thrive and support a sustainable good food system for all.
+By doing so, the 11th edition of this conference seeks to strengthen dialogues across academia, policy, and civil society with the aim of imagining and working towards plural futures in which localised food systems can thrive and support a sustainable good food system for all.

 The key thematic tracks of the XI International Conference on Localised Food Systems would therefore consist of: